 Cybercrime goes after these two primary attack surfaces of SMBs - Devices & People.
 These key vulnerabilities are critical in keeping your business secure.

 You’ve probably heard countless terms relating to cybersecurity, but here we are going to focus on just one: attack surface.
 An “attack surface” is simply the number of possible ways an attacker can get into a device or network and extract data.
 It’s an especially important measurement for SMBs because most think they are too small to be a target, but a quick look at their attack surface shows that it is in fact quite large, increasing their exposure to risk.

 To provide the proper protection for SMBs, it is important to align your security services with these two primary attack surfaces: devices and people.

 An increasing number of businesses have to deal with advanced social engineering tactics that trick employees into handing over confidential company data.
 The cybercriminal often contacts employees via email, pretending to be a credible organization such as FedEx, a bank, or even a colleague.
-Most employees do not have the knowledge to defend themselves against these innovative social engineering attacks.

 It’s the perfect time for managed security services to save the day, providing that strong, cost-effective cybersecurity protection SMBs now require.
 The most successful MSPs will know the best way to protect every attack surface, as well as the reasons why SMBs are such attractive targets for cyberattacks.